HL7/VhDir/pages/_includes/vhdir-organizationRole-intro.md

 **Mandatory Data Elements**

-The following data-elements are mandatory (i.e data MUST be present).
-These are presented below in a simple human-readable explanation.
+No mandatory elements in the proposed organizationRole Resource.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

-Each organizationRole must have:

-1. A boolean value in `practitionerRole.active`
-1. At least one value describing the role the practitioner performs in `practitionerRole.code`
-1. For each indication of whether the practitioner is accepting new patients in thier role, one boolean value in `practitionerRole.newPatients.acceptingPatients` (extension)

 **Profile specific implementation guidance:**